Marklogic

 - resolve

-version conflict sudo npm uninstall -g gulp
+gulpversion conflict sudo npm uninstall -g gulp,sudo npm install -g https://registry.npmjs.org/gulp/-/gulp-3.8.11.tgz- default global

-installation (latest) sudo npm install -g gulp
+gulpinstallation (latest) sudo npm install -g gulp- install JavaScript dependencies

-- update dependencies
+cd marklogic-samplestack,npm install- update dependencies

-- first-time setup and initial test (requires running marklogic server)
+npm update- first-time setup and initial test (requires running marklogic server)

-supply one of “chrome”, “firefox” or “ie”- build, unit-test, run
+gulp once --browser=<browsername>supply one of “chrome”, “firefox” or “ie”- build, unit-test, run

-- run in watch mode
+gulp run- run in watch mode

 gulp watch